How to Check Wi-Fi Router History in 3 Steps?

-However, it can be tough to monitor children, students, or employees on the internet, especially when everyone knows how to clear their browsing history.
+However, monitoring children, students, or employees online can be challenging, especially when everyone knows how to clear their browsing history.

-This is why we will be covering how to check the Wi-Fi router history in this article.
+This is why we will cover how to check the Wi-Fi router history in this article.

 You can either do this via a WiFi history viewer or go to your PC and check the router history on the router’s log.